mgawan/mhm2_staging/docs/mhm_guide.md

 **`--max-kmer-len INT`**

 The maximum *k*-mer length used in contigging.
-This is usually derived from the parameters, and so only needs to be specified if the restart is only scaffolding rounds, and no contigging rounds, e.g.
+This is usually derived from the parameters, and so only needs to be specified if the restart is only scaffolding rounds, and no contigging rounds.
+For example, the following command will restart after the scaffolding round with `k=99` and will run run two more scaffolding rounds with `k=55` and `k=21`:

-`mhm2.py -o outdir -r reads.fq -c scaff-contigs-33.fasta --max-kmer-len 99`
+`mhm2.py -o outdir -r reads.fq -c scaff-contigs-99.fasta --max-kmer-len 99 -s 55,21`

 **`--prev-kmer-len K`**